 This setup makes a lot of sense for using a hot dog as bait, as the two trebles will allow you to:

-- Present the hot dog in a horisontal fashion, which will fit the pike’s mouth better, and
+- Horizontally present the hot dog, which will fit the pike’s mouth better

 - Given the length of the hot dog, gives you a better chance of actually setting the hook

 RELATED ARTICLE: What is the Best Leader for Ice Fishing Northern Pike?